Editor's note, July 16, 2017: We updated this story with new illustrations and new tips and tricks throughout.

 Ever wonder why the walls of your stereo receiver and other electronic devices are metal, when it seems like everything else in the world is made of plastic?
 It’s not for tensile strength, it’s to block incoming and outgoing RFI (radio frequency interference).
 Any conductive material tends to block RF signals and shunt their charge to its surface.
 Indeed, the shielding on cables work as Faraday cages.

-But the practical implementations (not lining your TV room with copper sheathing) of Faraday cages can only do so much, so you might need to lessen the strength of the signals they must deal with.
+But practical implementations (e.g., not lining your TV room with copper sheathing) of Faraday cages can only do so much, so you might need to lessen the strength of the signals they must deal with.
 I’m talking portable phones, cell phones, Wi-Fi equipment, and even computers.

 Computers can generate a lot of RF, which is why I shy away from fancy see-through plastic sides which allow it both out and in.
 I’ve also heard wireless peripherals, such as mice, can cause interference.
 That’s a malfunction or bad design and the only fix is to replace them.

 Back to the point: Don’t be paranoid about it, but it’s not a bad idea to keep your RF-emitting equipment as far away from your multimedia setup as you can.
-And if it’s a device that’s meant to be nearby, make sure it’s sufficiently shielded.
+And if it’s a device that’s meant to be near your setup, make sure it’s sufficiently shielded.

 USB/HDMI cable noise